 Temporary orders

-You get that official direction through "temporary orders."
+You can get that official direction through "temporary orders."
 As part of your divorce filing, you can request any temporary orders that you want to put in place.
 If you and your spouse agree, you can write the requests together.
 If you don't, you can each file your own requests and ask the judge to decide.

 Types of temporary orders